SpaceX reusable launch system development program: Testing

 The first Super Heavy booster named BN1 (booster number 1) finished construction on 8 March 2021, but it had not received engines.
 On 30 March 2021, SN11 exploded in midair without a confirmed explanation because of the dense fog at the launch site.
 A possible explanation is that an engine might have burned the test article's avionics and could have caused a hard start on the engine's turbopump.
 After the launch, SpaceX skipped SN12, SN13, SN14, and BN2, and incorporated obsolete test articles' improvements to SN15 instead.
 On 5 May 2021, the test article flew the same flight path as previous test articles and soft landed successfully.
 On 20 July 2021, BN3 fired its engines for the only time.
-As of October 2021, SN15, SN16, and BN3 had been retired and displayed.
+As of October 2021, SN15, SN16, and BN3 had been retired and put on display.

-After the flight of SN15 SpaceX ended the suborbital flight campaign and tested prototypes on the ground for almost two years.
+After the flight of SN15, SpaceX ended the suborbital flight campaign and tested prototypes on the ground for almost two years.
 Booster 3 performed a first static fire test in July 2021, later boosters performed static fire tests with an increasing number of engines.
 Stacking a ship on top of a booster was first tested in August 2021 with Ship 20 and Booster 4.
 In parallel, the orbital launch mount was upgraded to support a launch.

 Booster 7 and Ship 24 launched for a first integrated flight test on 20 April 2023, planned to fly 3/4 of an orbit and reenter over the ocean near Hawaii.
 The rocket cleared the launch pad and flew for three minutes but several booster engines failed during the flight and the rocket eventually lost control before stage separation, reaching a maximum altitude of 39 km.
 The flight termination system was triggered and a subsequent explosion destroyed the vehicle.
 The launch broke the concrete pad under the launch mount, resulting in SpaceX replacing it with a water-cooled steel plate for subsequent launches.